Position of Vesta in:

 Vesta is the only asteroid which reaches naked-eye magnitude (for this purpose, the naked-eye limit is assumed to be +6.0).
 It does so about once every 3 years on average, spending up to 9 weeks above magnitude +6.0 before fading out of view.ref 2 Even though it is only the third largest asteroid (after 1 Ceres and 2 Pallas) it appears brighter in the night sky because of its closer approach distance to the Earth and its unusually light-coloured surface, which reflects a relatively high proportion of sunlight (Vesta reflects 42% of the incoming sunlight, a value which, when expressed as a decimal fraction, is known as the albedo).ref 3 For comparison, the next brightest asteroids after Vesta are 2 Pallas (which can reach magnitude +6.7 at its brightest), 7 Iris (+6.9 at brightest) and of course 1 Ceres (+6.9 at brightest).ref 4 Hence, even if the naked-eye limiting magnitude were extended to +6.5 (which is technically possible from dark sites with no light pollution) these three asteroids would still not be classed as naked-eye objects.
 It is worth noting in passing that, owing to its size and shape, Ceres has since 2006 been classed as a dwarf planet, along with Pluto.

 Vesta makes one rotation approximately every 5 hours 20 minutes (click on the thumbnail to see the animation, 254 KB).
 This animation was produced by NASA from a series of Hubble Space Telescope images taken in 2007.
-The false-colour images combine near-ultraviolet and blue light (GIF animation converted by the author from a NASA/HST QuickTime animation).
+The false-colour images combine near-ultraviolet and blue light (GIF animation converted by the writer from a NASA/HST QuickTime animation).

 Vesta's apparent magnitude ranges from +5.2 (brightest) to +8.5 (faintest).ref 5 The brightest magnitude is reached whenever opposition occurs close to Vesta's perihelion (at opposition, a planet is closest to the Earth and brightest for the year).
 The fainter magnitude occurs when it is on the far side of the Sun from the Earth and close to its aphelion.
 When oppositions occur close to perihelion they are commonly referred to as perihelic oppositions; when they occur close to aphelion they are known as aphelic oppositions.
 Although Vesta's naked-eye visibility is brief, it can nonetheless be followed easily in binoculars for most of the rest of its orbit, during which time it is mostly above magnitude +8.0.